This is the multi-page printable view of this section. Click here to print.

 Projections

 The Event Store defines how the events are written in the system, it does not define or prescribe how things are read or interpreted.
 Committed events will be made available to any potential subscribers, which can process the events in any way they require.
-One common scenario is to update a read model/cache of one or multiple views, also known as a projections or materialized view.
+One common scenario is to update a read model/cache of one or multiple views, also known as a projections or materialized views.
 As the Event Store is not ideal for querying data, a prepopulated view that reacts to changes is used instead.
-Dolittle has no built-in support for a specific style of projection as the requirements for that are out of scope of the platform.
+Dolittle has built-in support for a specific style of projection, and allows free-form handling of events through event handlers.

 Compensating events